What Tax Authorities See in Your Records That You Don't

 The cost of mapping versus reconstructing

 This is not because mapping is cheaper in absolute terms.
 It is because mapping creates an organized, coherent picture of the structure — including its gaps — that the founder can act on deliberately.
 Reconstruction under pressure, by contrast, happens in compressed timelines, with incomplete information, and under the stress of an active inquiry.
+The routine shortcuts that seemed harmless during normal operations become the evidence trail that authorities follow during examination.

 Seeing what an examiner would see